ansonliao/EFI-ASRock-Z390-Phantom-Gaming-ITX/README.md

 _07-May-2023_
 - Upgraded OC version to `0.9.1`
 - Upgraded KEXTs to the latest version
-- Supported macOS Ventura 13.3.1
+- Supported macOS Ventura 13.3.1 (a)

 _05-Jan-2023_
 - Upgraded OC version to `0.8.8`